ostelco/ostelco-core/sim-inventory/README.md

 GSMA spec.
 Use jackson's ordinary methods for handling incoming requests and replies.

+TODO (Prioritized)
+---

+* Make junit-tests that runs the dropwizard application in a mode to permit it to accept TSL connections that are signed by a self-signed certificate, using a certificate chain where the signing authority is included.
+The tests should as far as possible use standard configurations of both dropwizard and the jersey client to make this happen.
+A script describing how to generate new signed certificates should also be included.

 TODO (not prioritized)
 ---

+* Think _very_hard_  about how to make an acceptance test for this thing.
+It should
+   * Have a minimum of different executables.
+   * Preferably run in Docker Compose, but kubernetes is also an option.
+   * Generate a clear-cut test result, preferably in junit, preferable with coverage.
+   * Should be simple to run from the command line, no magic necessary.

 * General refactoring, weed out TODOs, make constants, set protocol versions correctly etc.